Azure/azure-functions-sql-extension/README.md

     }
     ```

-    *In the above, "select from Employees where EmployeeId = @EmployeeId" is the SQL script run by the input binding.
+    *In the above, "select * from Employees" is the SQL script run by the input binding.
 The CommandType on the line below specifies whether the first line is a query or a stored procedure.
 On the next line, the ConnectionStringSetting specifies that the app setting that contains the SQL connection string used to connect to the database is "SqlConnectionString."
-For more information on this, see the [Input Binding Samples](#Input-Binding-Samples) section*
+For more information on this, see the [Input Binding](#Input-Binding) section*

 - Add 'using System.Collections.Generic;' to the namespaces list at the top of the page.
 - Currently, there is an error for the IEnumerable.
 We'll fix this by creating an Employee class.